Symmetry-Enforced Quadratic Degradability Beyond Low Dimensions: Comparative Analysis: The Generalized Pauli Channel

-We examine the condition for canceling the first-order error terms in the difference map $\Phi = \mc{N}_p^c - \Psi$.
+We examine the condition for canceling the first-order error terms in the difference map $\Phi$.
 The relevant matrix elements in the Choi representation involve the cross-terms between the identity (signal) and the error operators $W_{m,n}$.
 For the target complementary channel, the amplitude of the $(m,n)$-th error term is proportional to $\sqrt{p}$.
 Specifically, let $q = p/(d^2-1)$, the coefficient is $\sqrt{q(1-p)}$.
 For the composite map, the channel $\mc{N}_p^{\text{GPC}}$ first shrinks the off-diagonal elements (in the Weyl basis) by a depolarization factor $f_d(p) = 1 - \frac{d^2}{d^2-1}p$.
+This is a standard property of the $d$-dimensional depolarizing (generalized Pauli) channel.
 The degrading map then applies a scaling of $\sqrt{s/(d^2-1)}$.